suryaprabhakar414/Smart-Queuing-System-OpenVINO-Intel-DevCloud/README.md

 ![people-counter-python](./results/smart-queuing-system.png)

 ## What it Does
 Smart Queuing System app is used to reduce queue congestions.
-This app detects and counts the number of people in a particular queue and redirects them them to a less congested queue.
+This app detects and counts the number of people in a particular queue and redirects them to a less congested queue.
 This app has many applications, in this project, I have used the app for the following 3 scenarios:-
 *   Scenario 1: Manufacturing
 *   Scenario 2: Retail
 *   Scenario 3: Transportation